All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What happens when I stop taking CJC-1295?

 When you stop CJC-1295, your GH levels will return to their baseline over a period of days to weeks.
-You will not experience withdrawal, but the benefits associated with elevated GH may gradually diminish.
+You won't experience withdrawal, but the benefits associated with improved GH may gradually diminish.
 Cycling off periodically is a standard part of most protocols.

 Do I need blood work before starting CJC-1295?

 Yes.
 A responsible provider will order baseline labs including IGF-1, metabolic panel, and potentially a GH stimulation test before prescribing CJC-1295.
-These labs help determine whether you are a good candidate and provide a baseline for monitoring your response.
+These labs help determine whether you're a good candidate and provide a baseline for monitoring your response.

 Start your protocol Today